Image credit: Supreme

 • There’s no evidence it’s taking meaningful action to reduce or eliminate hazardous chemicals in manufacturing.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Supreme “It's a Start”.
+Here we rate Supreme “Good”.
 These are a few factors influencing its score:

 • None of its supply chain is certified by crucial labour standards that help ensure worker health and safety, living wages, and other rights.